aoloe/cpp-vischio/README.md

 ## Todo

+- improve the catching of out of range in the htmlrender when it does not find a matching render for the block type (output to standard error?)
+- remove the construrs without paramers (now we have static factories)
 - make sure that empth does not accept strong elements
 - do not run tests on make but on `cmake test` (and `cmake all`)
 - do not stop making if tests fail
 - For the list we will probably need a common ancestor for inline and block elements...
+- At the end, i would like to check if it would be possible to have the tokens as `unique_ptr`s, insteald of `shared_ptr`s.
 - UML?
   - dia + autodia
   - doxygen?